 Fire will devour before him,

-Thick darkness will be followed by blazing light, as when the sun stood still, and large stones fell from heaven, and the nation took vengeance on their enemies (Jos 10:13).
-The moon will be as the sun, and the sun’s light will be sevenfold (Isa 30:26, Zech 14:7).
+Thick darkness will be followed by blazing light, as when the sun stood still and large stones fell from heaven and the nation took vengeance on its enemies (Jos 10:13).
+The moon will be as the sun, and the sun’s light sevenfold (Isa 30:26, Zech 14:7).
 All who serve images will be put to shame (Ps 97:6f).

 “Fallen, fallen is Babylon the great!” echoes Isaiah’s pronouncement on ancient Babylon (Isa 21:9).
-The city is the antitype of the abode of God, for as with ancient Edom and Babylonia (Isa 34:10ff, Jer 51:43), demons and unclean birds (Lev 11) inhabit the place.
-Incantations from Babylonia speak of demons flitting around like birds, which may be the metaphor here, though the explanatory ‘for’ suggests that the birds may be immigrant nations (Dan 4:14) that have introduced unclean religions into the city.
-Demons have returned to the house that had been swept clean and brought with them other spirits, still more evil (Matt 12:43-45).
+The city is the antitype of the abode of God, and as with ancient Edom and Babylonia (Isa 34:10ff, Jer 51:43), demons and unclean birds (Lev 11) inhabit the place.
+Incantations from Babylonia speak of demons flitting around like birds, which may be the metaphor here, but the explanatory ‘for’ suggests that the birds are nations (Dan 4:14) and they have introduced unclean religions into the city.
+The largest mosque in the western world by land area is the Mosque of Rome.
+Strasbourg’s is not far behind.
+Demons have returned to the house that was swept clean and brought with them spirits more evil than themselves.
+The sense is not that they are captives; rather they hold the city captive.

 Isaiah’s prophecies date to the second half of the 8th century BC, when, apart from eleven years of independence under Merodach-Baladan (Marduk-apla-idinna, 721-710 BC), Babylon was a vassal of the Assyrian Empire.
-In what could hardly have been an extrapolation of the contemporary situation, Isaiah predicted that Judah would one day be deported to Babylon (Isa 39:6f, 47:6), after which God would bring up the Medes to avenge himself on the city.
-He predicted the city’s fall three times: in chapter 13, chapter 21 and chapter 47.
-In the second prophecy, Elam – which was part of the Babylonian empire in Belshazzar’s third year c.
-541 BC (Dan 8:2) – was pictured laying siege alongside Media (Isa 21:2).
+In what could hardly have been an extrapolation of the contemporary situation, Isaiah predicted that one day Judah would be deported to Babylon (Isa 39:6f, 47:6), after which God would bring up the Medes to avenge himself on the city and Judah would return.
+He predicted its fall three times: in chapter 13, chapter 21 and chapter 47.
+In the second prophecy, Elam – which in Belshazzar’s third year was part of the Babylonian empire (Dan 8:2) – was pictured laying siege alongside Media.

 and from of old things not yet done,